 - Winner of the Guardian University Award for Internationalisation in 2019, and shortlisted for the Widening Access and Outreach Awards in 2019 and 2020.

 - Ranked among the top 20 universities in the UK for Student Experience in the Times/Sunday Times Good University Guide 2022 (published in September 2021).

 - Named Sustainability Institution of the Year in the Green Gown Awards 2019.

-Among the top 10 universities in the country for sustained employment of graduates, according to data published by the government.
+Worcester is the number one English higher education institute (excluding specialist institutions) for sustained employment, with or without further study, three and five years after graduation (LEO 2022).
 Ranked among the top 10 universities in the country which best reflect society in a 2018 report from the Higher Education Policy Institute.
 Winner of the Outstanding Contribution to the Local Community award (2019), winner of the Outstanding Contribution to Equality, Diversity and Inclusion award (2020), and shortlisted for Widening Participation or Outreach Initiative of the Year (2020) in the Times Higher Education Awards.

 Download our brochure